 How you intend to use your garage should influence your decision here.

 “Single-skinned doors are ideal for freestanding garages that do not need any thermal insulation, for example when used to store a car,” says David O’Mara, marketing manager at Hörmann UK.
 This is perhaps not the case for integral garages, or those garages used for any other purpose, however.

 The style of the door will also make a difference.
 “Traditional up-and-over garage doors don’t have the best insulation, letting in draughts and making the space unsuitable for anything other than storing a car, so if you plan to use your garage as a home gym rather than just somewhere to park car then it is worthwhile doing research into the types of garage doors available,” says David.

-A well-fitted garage door with adequate locking is vital because the contents are frequently valuable – whether a car or tools – and also because an integrated garage could provide a way into the house.
+A well-fitted garage door with adequate locking is vital because the contents are frequently valuable – whether a car or tools – and also because an integrated garage could provide an access point into the house for would-be burglars.